kognifai/Galore/SDK-documentation/Installation.md

 |-------------------------|---------------|--------
 Authority|	URL of the Platform authentication server that issues tokens|	http://localhost:8080/Security/auth ApiUrl|	Galore API URL|	http://localhost:5050

+## Key points you should consider after Galore Dev Stack installation

+1. Always **login as an administrator user** to perform write operations such as creating asset nodes, events and so on.

+2. For more information on "Resolving problems with the SDK", see [Troubleshooting](Troubleshooting.md)

 ## See Also